zendframework/zf3-web/data/posts/2017-08-17-php72-argon2-hash-password.md

 ```

 The first part is the algorithm name (`argon2i`), the second is the Argon2i
-version 19 (that is 13 in hexadecimal), the third part are the algorithm
+version, and the third part is a list of algorithm parameters related to memory
-parameters related to memory cost (in Kb), time cost and threads to be used
+cost (in Kb), time cost, and threads to be used (parallelism).
-(parallelism).

-The fourth parameter is the random salt value, encoded in [Base64](https://en.wikipedia.org/wiki/Base64).
+The fourth parameter is the random salt value, encoded in
-This value is generated by the `password_hash()` using a random value for each
+[Base64](https://en.wikipedia.org/wiki/Base64).
+This value is generated by
-execution.
-This is why we have different hash outputs for the same string in
+`password_hash()` using a random value for each execution.
+This is why we have
-input.
-The default size of the salt is 16 bytes.
+different hash outputs for the same input string.
+The default size of the salt
+is 16 bytes.

-The last parts of the string contains the hash value, encoded in Base64.
-The
+The fifth and last parameter of the string contains the hash value, encoded in
-hash size is 32 bytes.
+Base64.
+The hash size is 32 bytes.

-PHP offers a special function named [password_get_info($hash)](http://php.net/manual/en/function.password-get-info.php)
+PHP provides a function named [password_get_info($hash)](http://php.net/manual/en/function.password-get-info.php)
 to get information about the hash generated by `password_hash()`.
 For instance,
-if you use the `password_get_info()` on the previous value, you will get a
+if you use `password_get_info()` on the previous value, you will receive:
-result as follows:

 ```php
 array(3) {